 Tribals, Dikus and the Vision of a Golden Age Class 8 Notes History Chapter 4 - PDF Download

 The rituals and customs which were followed by different tribes early on were entirely different.
 These rituals differed from the ones that were propagated by the Brahmans.
-Now, these were the societies that were not really characterized by caste-based societies and their divisions.
+Now, these were the societies that were not really characterised by caste-based societies and their divisions.
 According to the Class 8 History Chapter 4, those who were of the same tribe would share certain common ties which denoted kinship.
-Also, there was some sort of economic and social differences within the tribes too.
+Also, there were some sort of economic and social differences within the tribes too.

 Access Class 8 Social Science (History) Chapter 4 - Tribals, Dikus and the Vision of a Golden Age Notes

 The Lifestyles of Different Tribal Groups in India

 During the 19th century, tribal people in different parts of India were involved in various activities like Jhum cultivators, Hunters & Gatherers, Herded animals, & Settled cultivation.

 Itinerant cultivation took place in small plots of land, mainly in the forests.